-Caution : Follow the specification documents for the specially ordered System when its settings of Inputs and Outputs are different from the standard.
+Caution: Follow the specification documents for the specially ordered System when its settings of Inputs and Outputs are different from the standard.

+Caution :Never connect the idle pins that are instructed as "Do not connect."
 Do not disconnect the idle pins at the master controller (PLC, etc) side after you have connected all pins of the CN2 connector.
 It causes the malfunction and the breakdown.